norulshahlam/spring-jwt2/README.md

 - If validation success, generate JWT
 - Set your session to stateless

+## Testing

+- Lets test to see if we can generate JWT

+Use Postman:

+        POST http:8081/login

+        > Body > x-www-form >

+        username: john
+        password: 1234

+You will get jwt as the response.

 ###
 # Spring Security with JWT - Version 1 - Setup User and roles and secure API
 ###